przemyslawmisztal/rock_farm/README.md

 ## Usage

 Enter amount for each of the resources that you have.
 As in game resource quantities are rather large app takes that units are in thousands.
 So if you have one million of food just type 1000.
 When you done just press OK to see how much units you should buy to use the most of your resources.

+## How does it work?

+Application uses [Simplex algorithm] (http://en.wikipedia.org/wiki/Simplex_algorithm) to determine best way to queue units.
+The goal is to maximize amount of might produced with limited resources.
+Balanced spread of unit types is not taken into consideration.

 ## Bugs and feature requests